Frequently Asked Questions

 -

-Yes.
+Yes, until the end of the registration period.
 Call our Financial and Administrative Director, Keith Wolfe-Hughes, at 205.719.3678 ext 9 for assistance with changing your registration.
 Please note that changes may require payment of additional fees if the costs of events are different than your original registration.
 Registration for additional events is subject to availability.

 -